luccahuguet/cool_rust/README.md

 - [nushell](https://github.com/nushell/nushell) - a new type of shell

 ### Editors
-- [helix](https://github.com/helix-editor/helix) - A post-modern modal text editor.
+- [helix](https://github.com/helix-editor/helix) - A post-modern modal text editor, inspired by neovim and kakoune, but with much less configuration needed.
+Blazingly fast!
 - [lapce](https://github.com/lapce/lapce) - Lapce is written in pure Rust with a UI in Druid (also written in Rust).
  It is designed with Rope Science from the Xi-Editor which makes for lightning-fast computation, and leverages OpenGL for rendering.